-977 Introduction to Video Production Credit: .50 JMN 977 97 977 Introduction to Video Production Credit: .50 JMW -- ----- ---- -------------------------------------- ------------- -----
+977 Introduction to Video Production Credit: .50 JMW ----- ---------------------------------- ------------- -----

 This course provides a project based video media program which guides students to achieve the standards in the Arts, A/V Technology & Communications Career Cluster of the Career and Technical Education programs, by providing students with technical instruction and practical experiences for aspiring video and filmmakers in the production of film, video, audio and new media projects.
 Students will experience both the creative and technical aspects of film-making in conjunction with learning about historical and contemporary traditions.
 Students will be instructed on the three stages of production.